dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_CCP4.rst

 from other detector types, such as CCDs or image plates.
 Issues with incorrectly set gain might, for example, lead to background noise being extracted as spots.
-You can use the image mode buttons (③) to preview how the parameters affect the spot finding algorithm - 'threshold' is the image on which actual spots are find, so ensuring that this produces results at real diffraction spot images will give the best change of success.
+You can use the image mode buttons (③) to preview how the parameters affect the spot finding algorithm.
+The final image, ‘threshold’ is the one on which spots are found, so ensuring this produces peaks at real diffraction spot positions will give the best chance of success.

 The :doc:`dials.image_viewer<../programs/dials_image_viewer>` tool is not as fast as viewers such as ADXV, however it does integrate well with